Skip to main content

 Influenza

 Influenza (“the flu”) is a contagious viral infection that can cause mild to severe illness, sometimes resulting in death.
-While today’s flu vaccines are credited with significant public health benefits and offer our current best defense, only 49% of Americans get an annual flu vaccine1, and a majority of those people do not respond.
+While today’s flu vaccines are credited with significant public health benefits and offer our current best defense, only 49% of Americans get an annual flu vaccine*, and a majority of those people do not respond.
 As a result, most Americans are still at risk of getting the flu yearly.
-In fact, during the 2018-19 flu season, a staggering 71% did not respond to vaccination and 34,200 people died of flu-related illness in the US alone.
+In fact, during the 2021-22 flu season, a staggering 64% did not respond to vaccination and about 5,000 people died of flu-related illness in the US.
 The estimated average annual total economic burden of influenza to the healthcare system and society is more than $11.2 billion.
 For more information about influenza, visit the CDC website.

 In the last five years, flu vaccines have only been effective in about 20-50% of people.